9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 the ground like grass, exotic fruits, and more.
 Imagine

-the honor of harvesting lunch daily.
+the joys of harvesting lunch daily in such an atmosphere.

 The opportunity to volunteer at a farm